royr2/rtichoke/content/post/assessing_score_reliability/index.md

 ![](chart1-1.png)

-It is easy to notice that the variability in estimating the sample 99% quantile is much higher than the variability in estimating the sample mean.
+It is easy to notice that the uncertainty in estimating the sample 99% quantile is much higher than the uncertainty in estimating the sample mean.
 We will now try to extend this idea to a scorecard model.

 ## Libraries